-Harness: Check harness for cuts, abrasions, and excessive wear.
+Harness: Check the harness for cuts, abrasions, and excessive wear.
 Inspect all hardware for proper function.
 Check all stitching.

 Container: Inspect for cuts, holes and stains.
 Tears less than one inch may be patched, use best practice.
-Damage to stiffeners or webbing shall be cause for assembly replacement.
+Damage to stiffeners or webbing shall be cause for replacement.

-PHANTOM RUBBER BANDS
+RUBBER BANDS

-A reduced length "short" rubber band of 11⁄2 inch (3.2 cm) was designed specifically for packing Phantom AeroStar canopies.
+A reduced length "short" rubber band of 1 1⁄4 inch (3.2 cm) was designed specifically for packing Phantom Aerostar canopies (N-360, N-425 and N-490).
 They are similar to the standard retainer band but are 3⁄4 inch shorter so more tension is maintained on the low bulk Phantom lines.
-If variation in the rubber bands thickness or width makes it too strong or "ornery" for proper stowing tension, it is permissible to scissors cut them in half lengthways.
+If variation in the rubber bands thickness or width makes them too strong or "ornery" for proper stowing tension, it is permissible to scissor cut then in half lengthwise.

-We recommend the standard 2" (5.1 cm) length "Parachute" type rubber bands be used for the first two diaper locking stows (the bands attached to the #0 grommets).
+We recommend the standard 2" (5.1 cm) length "Parachute" type rubber bands be used for the first two diaper locking stows (the bands attach to the #0 grommets) for the N-360, N-425 and N-490.